janffy1/uglydcreator/README.md

 ## Services

-- Weddings
+- 💍 Weddings
-- Birth Shoots
+- 🎂 Birthday Shoots
-- Event Coverage
+- 🎉 Event Coverage
-- Creative Shoots
+- 🎬 Creative Shoots
-- Lifestyle Content
+- 🌿 Lifestyle Content
-- Social Media Reels
+- 📱 Social Media Reels
-- Professional Videography
+- 🎥 Professional Videography

 ## About

 UGLYDCREATOR specializes in crafting luxury cinematic content that captures life's most memorable moments.
-From weddings and birth shoots to events, lifestyle content, and creative productions, every project is designed with creativity, professionalism, and attention to detail.
+From weddings and birthday celebrations to events, lifestyle content, creative productions, and professional videography, every project is delivered with creativity, professionalism, and attention to detail.

 ## Contact